datacontract/datacontract-cli/README.md

 The export creates a list of expectations by utilizing:

 - The data from the Model definition with a fixed mapping
-- The expectations provided in the quality field for each model (find here the expectations gallery https://greatexpectations.io/expectations/)
+- The expectations provided in the quality field for each model (find here the expectations gallery: [Great Expectations Gallery](https://greatexpectations.io/expectations/))

+### Additional Arguments

+To further customize the export, the following optional arguments are available:

+- **`suite_name`**: The name of the expectation suite.
+This suite groups all generated expectations and provides a convenient identifier within Great Expectations.
+If not provided, a default suite name will be generated based on the model name(s).

+- **`engine`**: Specifies the engine used to run Great Expectations checks.
+Accepted values are:
+  - `pandas` — Use this when working with in-memory data frames through the Pandas library.
+  - `spark` — Use this for working with Spark dataframes.
+  - `sql` — Use this for working with SQL databases.

+- **`sql_server_type`**: Specifies the type of SQL server to connect with when `engine` is set to `sql`.

+  Providing `sql_server_type` ensures that the appropriate SQL dialect and connection settings are applied during the expectation validation.

 #### RDF